the-reefshark/tp/docs/UserGuide.md

 ### 3.10 Clearing all bugs : `clear`

+Imagine the project you just finish ends up with a hundred of bug records in the tracker.
+How to restart?
+Don't worry!
+Clear command is here to help you to clear all bugs to reinitialize the application.

+Format: `clear`

-Clears all bugs from the tracker.
-This command is applicable to both Kanban and List views.
+- This command is applicable to both Kanban and List views.

-Format: clear

 ### 3.11 Exiting the program : `exit`